aras-p/zaidas-y/readme.txt

 - ice: kinda useless, was for testing "ice" floor material which has very low friction.

+The game could be played on LAN via IPX, but I completely forgot how to do that.
+Meanwhile, it has some pretty stupid "bots" that you can add.
+Console commands of interest:
+- "addbot <N>" adds N bots, e.g. "addbot 4"
+- "removebot <N>" removes N bots
+- "botsdontfire 1" makes bots never fire
+- "playerbot 1" turns player into a bot!

+Other curious console commands:
+- "camera" toggles between first person and (terrible) third person
+- "water" adds water at current player ground level plus a bit.
+Sometimes makes the game crash :)

 Below is original readme in Lithuanian, as it was written in 1999 or so.